inomesh/weather/README.md

 > [Flask](https://flask.palletsprojects.com/en/1.1.x/)

-### I want to say Thank You to all of the developers who developed these liberaries and make it possible for developers like me to learn and bulld it.
+### I want to say Thank You to all of the developers who developed these liberaries and made it possible for developers like me to learn and bulld it.